RazorDude/ramster/readme.md

 - In the migrations module, the DB state is auto-restore for failed data inserts.
 - Created a buildAssociation method for the db models, that automates the old associate method.
 - Added a built-in permissions system for client and api servers.
-- Added a cli that will be used to run commands from the console - migrations, config and file generation, testing, etc.
+- Created a separate cli package (ramster-cli) that can be used to run commands from the console - migrations, config and file generation, testing, etc.
 - Added a lot of good an informative badges on top of this readme, all of which must shine in bright green :)

 <br/>